 A forklift that works in a harsh environment or with less than regular maintenance can lose as much as 2,000 operating hours of its maximum lifespan, leaving a sparingly used forklift with 6 years of use, and an heavily used one with only 5.

-As the purpose of a forklift is, essentially, to maximise profit, one has to weigh its profits (hours of use) against the ownership and maintenance costs.
+As the purpose of a forklift is, essentially, to maximize profit, one has to weigh its profits (hours of use) against the ownership and maintenance costs.
 If a forklift was to operate as new, with little to no maintenance costs, the profits would pay back the ownership costs easily over time.
 It’s only with the accumulation of maintenance costs over time that the forklift starts to operate at a loss.
 It’s up to you to calculate when your machine has reached the end of its economic lifespan, before its expenses outweigh its profits.

 How has your job shop changed since you first got a forklift?
 What do you wish you’d known before getting one?
 What safety precautions do you have in place to prevent accidents?